kbat/docs/analysis/vectorization.md

 - scalar implementation, which processes a single pair of operands at a time, to a
 - vector implementation, which processes one operation on multiple pairs of operands at once.

-Conventional computers typically have vector operations that simultaneously perform operations via SIMD or SPMD hardware.
+**Conventional computers typically can perform SIMD tasks**.
 How does this work?
 Say we want to multiply two vectors of numeric data.
 A scalar approach would be something like:

 ```cpp
  for (i = 0; i < 1024; i++)
     C[i] = A[i]*B[i];
 ```

 The loop is executed 1024 times.
-Not only that, but for each iteration, and new and independent data pool and instruction pool are required.
+Not only that, but **for each iteration, and new and independent data pool and instruction pool** are required.

-This could be vectorized to look something like:
+This could be **vectorized** to look something like:

 ```cpp
   for (i = 0; i < 1024; i+=4)
      C[i:i+3] = A[i:i+3]*B[i:i+3];
 ```

+Here,
-Here, C[i:i+3] represents the four array elements from C[i] to C[i+3] and the vector processor can perform four operations for a single vector instruction.
-The loop is only evaluated 256 times, and since the four vector operations complete in roughly the same time as one scalar instruction (for each iteration, one data pool and one instruction pool are required), the vector approach can run up to four times faster than the original code.
+- C[i:i+3] represents the four array elements from C[i] to C[i+3] and
+- the vector processor can perform four operations for a single vector instruction
+- the loop is **only evaluated 256 times**, and
+- since the four vector operations complete in roughly the same time as one scalar instruction (for each iteration, one data pool and one instruction pool are required), the vector approach can **run up to four times faster** than the original code.

 ## How is this helpful ?